rticommunity/rticonnextdds-connector-js/docs/data.rst

 Using JSON objects vs accessing individual members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On an Input or an Output you can access the data all at once, using a JSON object, or member by member.
+On an Input or an Output you can access the data all at once by using a JSON object, or member by member.
 Using a JSON object is usually more efficient if you intend to access most or all of the data members of a large type.